-The Department of Wildlife and Fisheries at Texas A&M University is renowned for turning out highly prepared young wildlife professionals, who are well versed in vertebrate taxonomy.
+The Department of Ecology and Conservation Biology at Texas A&M University is renowned for turning out highly prepared young wildlife professionals, who are well versed in vertebrate taxonomy.
 The Biodiversity Research and Teaching Collections plays an integral part in their education.
-Teaching collections of birds, mammals, reptiles and amphibians, and fishes are maintained by curatorial staff for use in 5 vertebrate labs: Natural History of the Vertebrates, Ornithology, Mammalogy, Herpetology, and Ichthyology.
-During the lab sections, students make use of real specimens an get their hands dirty in the field practicing collection techniques.
+Teaching collections of birds, mammals, reptiles and amphibians, and fishes are maintained by curatorial staff for use in 5 vertebrate labs: Diversity and Evolution of the Vertebrates, Ornithology, Mammalogy, Herpetology, and Ichthyology.
+During the lab sections, students make use of real specimens and get their hands dirty in the field practicing collection techniques.

-Students planning on taking WFSC 302, WFSC 401, WFSC 402, WFSC 315, or WFSC 311 should be aware that their labs will be held at the Biodiversity Research and Teaching collections located at 3380 University Drive East, room 128.
+Students planning on taking ECCB 302, ECCB 401, ECCB 402, ECCB 315, or ECCB 311 should be aware that their labs will be held at the Biodiversity Research and Teaching collections located at 3380 University Drive East, room 128.
 From main campus it takes approximately 10 minutes to travel and park at the Biodiversity Research and Teaching Collections.
 While there is not University bus service to the facility, parking is free and widely available directly adjacent to the building.
 BRTCDirections